jadelin222/course-archive/README.md

 # An Archive for the Digital Arts Computing Degree Program at Goldsmiths University

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 I used the following options:
-✔ Would you like to use TypeScript?
-No.
+Would you like to use TypeScript? ✘
-✔ Would you like to use ESLint?
-Yes.
+Would you like to use ESLint? ✔
-✔ Would you like to use Tailwind CSS?
-Yes.
+Would you like to use Tailwind CSS? ✔
-✔ Would you like to use `src/` directory?
-Yes.
+Would you like to use `src/` directory? ✔
-✔ Would you like to use App Router? (recommended) Yes.
+Would you like to use App Router? (recommended) ✔
-✔ Would you like to customize the default import alias?
-No.
+Would you like to customize the default import alias? ✘

 ## Getting Started